Q. How do I store your cacao?

 Q. Is your cacao “fair trade”?

 We actually go a step beyond fair trade, and develop direct trade relationships with family farms and collectives in Guatemala.
 In a fair trade model, you still don’t know exactly where a product originates.
 We’re bringing in more transparency, so you know your purchase has a direct positive impact on the artisans making this special cacao.
-We literally know all the groups we source from and offer them coaching on how to advance their own operations.
+We literally know all the groups we source from and support them in advancing their operations.
 We’re building symbiotic relationships that we can all feed good about.
+Our model means 5-15x the amount of money stays at the source compared to bean-to-bar models, since we're buying finished cacao paste products from sources and not only raw cacao beans.

 Q. What’s the difference between cacao and cocoa?